clixx-io/clixx.io/eventframework/README.md

 * IoTMessage()	- IoT messages
 * Serial()		- Data from serial ports

-A more detailed description follows the Installation and Usage notes so if you'd like more just skip down.

-### Installation

-From within the eventframework directory:

-	make
-	make -f Makefile.avr
-	make install

-Once this is done, a ~/IoT/libaries directory is created and the libraries are copied there.

-### Usage

-To make things easier, there is a python project builder that will create a project along with a makefile in your ~/IoT directory.

-	python mkproject.py helloworld

-By default, the project Makefile type is Linux.
-You can specify other targets with the -t option.
-For example, the following will generate an Attiny85 project:

-	python mkproject.py helloworld -t attiny85

-Once the Makefile is created, change to the IoT helloworld directory and run make.

-	cd ~/IoT/helloworld
-	make

-## Overview
 ### The easy coding style of the clixx.io Event-Framework

 The clixx.io Eventframework is based on having an 'Application'